vokimon/markdown-customblocks/README.md

 [ExtraAdmonitions]: https://python-markdown.github.io/extensions/admonition/

-You can always rewrite them to suit your needs.
+They are examples, you can always rewrite them to suit your needs.
-Please, contribute back any improvement of general use.

 ## Why this?